YeKc1M/go/README.md

 dynamicclient package contains operations on crd using dynamic client

-apis package contains operations on crd using typed client, but it does not work

 ## typedclientdemo

 operations on crd based on typed client without code-generation